cwolfram/Inge/README.md

 Some tips:

-1. Set your scanner to end a line with a <CR> if you don't want to press Enter after every scan
+1. Set your scanner to end a line with a \<CR\> if you don't want to press Enter after every scan
 2. INGE will automatically strip the leading *S* from Apple serial numbers
+3. If you have steps in your workflow that you normally just confirm with Enter, you should print out a barcode that just means \<Enter\> (consult your barcode scanner's manual for that).
+This will prevent you from having to reach to the keyboard all the time.

 ### Thanks